-Art.snapchat.com counts down to augmented reality art launch with Jeff Koons
+Snapchat to launch augmented reality art platform tomorrow

 Tesla made only 260 Model 3 cars in Q3, but is ‘confident’ it can fix bottleneck

+Snapchat plans to launch a new augmented reality art platform featuring pop artist Jeff Koons and others.
+It will allow art to be pinned to specific locations in augmented reality so users can see it when they hold up their phones in the right spot.
+Snapchat will solicit sign-ups from artists who want their art added to the platform.

+Snapchat plans to roll out the feature with art around the world, as seen in these photos from Las Vegas, Sydney, and Paris.
+A source tells TechCrunch the feature is based on technology from Cimagine, an Israeli AR startup Snapchat acquired in December.

-A strange “art.snapchat.com” URL featuring a countdown to 3PM eastern time Tuesday over a photo of Central Park and New York’s skyline has appeared.
+Today a strange “art.snapchat.com” URL featuring a countdown to 3PM eastern time Tuesday over a photo of Central Park and New York’s skyline appeared.
 When TechCrunch asked Snapchat about it, a company spokesperson told us “😊 we’re excited to share more soon”.

-[Update: It appears the site is counting down to the launch of an augmented reality art feature and partnership with pop artist Jeff Koons.
-More on that below.]

-Whether it’s a new creative feature, a platform for artistic user generated content, or something else we can’t be sure.
-Snapchat had previously used countdowns to mark the arrival of its Snapbot Spectacles vending machines in new locations.
-We’ll be back at 3PM Tuesday to give readers a look at what Snapchat reveals.
+But our savvy readers discovered that using a time hack, you could trick the site to show what will be launched, ruining Snapchat’s big countdown.
+Now Snapchat has apparently disabled the hack method, but we’ve collected all the details now.
+The countdown expiration and launched are timed with Snap CEO Evan Spiegel’s talk at Vanity Fair’s New Establishment Summit.

+TechCrunch reader Paul Stamatiou sent us this video rip via Jonah Grant that depicts a now-removed YouTube video detailing a Snapchat partnership with Jeff Koons that puts one his iconic blow-up animal balloon pop-art sculptures in Central Park.
+Unfortunately the video is silent but you can get the gist of it.

 AR can hide content on a digital plane within the real world, thereby making you curious of what could be lingering around you if you just held up your phone.
 That could be an appealing reason to whip out Snapchat wherever you go.
 Snapchat has already used this feature with its stylized geofilters, goading users to swipe after Snapping to see if a cool filter is available for their location.

-Note: [Update: When we first spotted the countdown site, I originally speculated that “If I had to guess based on zero information, I’d say that Snapchat will launch a feature that lets you pin augmented reality art you create at real-life locations that other users can then view when nearby.”
-Now we know that was pretty close.
-This article has been heavily edited to reflect the leaked details.]